 In addition, the state also demands a crippling 36% tax on sports betting revenue from any licensed properties.
 As reported, such a tax would be the highest tax of its kind in the entire world.

-The Pennsylvania Gaming Control Board further squelched some of the profit potential recently with a second set of regulations.
+The PGCB further squelched some of the profit potential recently with a second set of regulations.
 In that group of bylaws, licensees are permitted only one skin for their sports betting offerings.

 In doing so, the regulations cut out the notion of a third-party operator running its own site through the license of a strategic partner.
 This inability to buddy up on the license chills the partner’s motivation to make a deal.

-The three locations (Hollywood Casino, Parx Casino, and South Philadelphia Turf Club) will be the first available spots.
-However, any of the 12 casinos or racinos in the state could potentially offer sports betting.
-The other ones are:
+Any of the 12 casinos or racinos in the state could potentially offer sports betting.
+The ones still without an application are:

 - Lady Luck Casino Nemacolin